phylum-dev/rust-style-guidelines/enums.md

 By extracting the fields into a separate struct, it is possible to extract the variant from the enum and still use the struct as a bundled storage medium for the fields.

+This is especially helpful when creating public enums inside a library, where you have no control over their usage.
+If there's any uncertainty about the enum's usage, it's usually best to go for a separate struct.